byronrthomas/acc-garda/README.md

   - He has a background in a variety of financial and commercial SAAS development, as well as Cybersecurity
   - He has spent around a year developing tooling and researching Bug Bounties in the Solidity ecosystem

+## appGarda smart account features

+TODO

+### ERC-20 token spend limiting

+appGarda protects ERC-20 tokens by detecting calls that could lead to the ERC-20 tokens owned by the account.
+In order to do this, it has to use a fixed list of potential calls, which were chosen to cover all of OpenZepellin's ERC20 APIs.
+Specifically, the following are intercepted and checked against risk limits when called with the smart account as the `from` address:

+- `transfer(address recipient, uint256 amount)` - when sent by the smart account this transfers it's tokens to another account
+- `approve(address spender, uint256 amount)` - this approves another account to have access to some of the smart account's tokens
+- `increaseAllowance(address spender, uint256 addedValue)` - this increases the amount of the smart account's token that the spender address has access to
+  - NOTE: there is also a `decreaseAllowance` function, but appGarda doesn't currently handle subtracting from risk limits, so appGarda doesn't track risk limits accurately if this function is used.
+However, this limitation means appGarda is more restrictive than it should be, so it is safe, even if not as convenient as it should be
+- `burn(uint256 amount)` - this burns the smart account's tokens

+The following methods would typically not be called with the smart account as the `from` address if an attacker was aiming to obtain the smart account's tokens.
+They also all depend on the approved allowance to spend, which are risk-limited functions:

+- `transferFrom(address sender, address recipient, uint256 amount)` caller needs to have enough allowance to handle it, i.e. they need to have previously used the `approve` or `increaseAllowance` functions
+- `burnFrom(address account, uint256 amount)` - ditto

+#### IERC20Permit limitation

+There is an EIP to create an `IERC20Permit` token interface which is to be used for Ethereum-native account abstractions.
+This adds a `permit(address owner, address spender, uint256 value, uint256 deadline, uint8 v, bytes32 r, bytes32 s)` function, which would typically not be called by the owner of the tokens directly.
+Hence we cannot protect this function, and so the user should be wary using any tokens that have this method.

 ## Deployment prerequisites

 Ensure you are using a compatible node version (see `.node-version`) - this project has been developed and tested